selenaqian/website/src/routes/blog/the-evolution-of-devx.md

 Speaking personally, despite massive leaps to VS Code, I still think of roaring loud fans, a burning hot laptop, especially if you were like me -- hanging on to dear life to old tech.
 Sound familiar?
 My six-year-old Macbook Pro fits this description.

 VS Code with all my extensions ran slow despite it being relatively light compared to other IDEs; my laptop couldn’t handle it.
 I wasn’t able to start writing code immediately when the creative juices started flowing!
-Don’t even get me started on the uphill battle of getting the correct developer environment setup (e.g. cloning, installing dependencies on an old, bloated piece of hardware)...
+Don’t even get me started on the uphill battle of getting the correct developer environment setup (_e.g. cloning, installing dependencies on an old, bloated piece of hardware_)...
 At that point, it just wasn’t worth it.
 So what is the solution?

 ## What’s next for developer experience?

 Tech has constantly been talking about the power of the cloud in recent years.
-As Chris Aniszczyk describes in his post, “[Cloud Native predictions for 2021 and beyond.](https://www.aniszczyk.org/2021/01/19/cloud-native-predictions-for-2021-and-beyond/)":
+As Chris Aniszczyk describes in his post, ["Cloud Native predictions for 2021 and beyond."](https://www.aniszczyk.org/2021/01/19/cloud-native-predictions-for-2021-and-beyond/):

 > “The future will hold that the development lifecycle (code, build, debug) will happen mostly in the cloud versus your local Emacs or VSCode setup.
 You will end up getting a full dev environment setup for every pull request, pre-configured and connected to their deployment to aid your development and debugging needs.”